simplyjarod/server/README.md

 ## mysql: create and remove database and user
 Run `./mysql-create-db-and-user.sh` from the folder this file is placed.
 You will be asked for **mysql's root password**.
 Run `./mysql-remove-db-and-user.sh` from the folder this file is placed.
 You will be asked for **mysql's root password**.
-It is mandatory to have mysql or maridb installed previously.
+It is mandatory to have mysql or mariadb installed previously.

 ## iptables: accept http and mysql connections